Shigehiro/docker_compose_dns_test_env/README.md

 docker-compose up -d
 ```

-# About DNS Domains configured with this compose file
+# About DNS Domains configured by this compose file

 - *.example.com domain
   - BIND auth servers return answers for this domain